Justice-Through-Code/fall_2022/lessons/01_python_lessons/01_print_math_variables/print_math_variables.md

 * Make sure you feel comfortable pushing changes to your course folder to your course github repo
 * Make a folder called `jtc_class_code` wherever you're keeping your JTC content

-# Outline of class agenda

-Today is our first class of Python Bootcamp material!
-By the end of the lesson, you'll:
+# Objectives

 1. Be able to write python scripts that output or `print` things
-2. Feel comfortable working with the Integer data type
+2. Feel comfortable working with the `Integer` data type
-3. Feel comfortable working with the Float data type
+3. Feel comfortable working with the `Float` data type
 4. Be able to include comments in your python scripts
 5. Feel comfortable assigning and updating variables